 What can you expect?

-We try to avoid religiousity, striving to genuinely experience God and foster community.
-We like to think that our Sunday gathering is a safe, welcoming, and accessible environemnt for all kinds of people.
+We try to avoid religiosity, striving to genuinely experience God and foster community.
+We like to think that our Sunday gathering is a safe, welcoming, and accessible environment for all kinds of people.

-People experiencing church for the first-time appreciate how we explain and guide things so they don't feel lost, awkward, or like an outsider.
-For people who have grown up in church, it will feel both familiar but fresh.
+People experiencing church for the first time appreciate how we explain and guide things so they don't feel lost, awkward, or like an outsider.
+For people who have grown up in church, it will feel both familiar and fresh.
 In fact, people of every ilk say they learn something and come away with a meaningful experience.

-You will find live music that activatly engages God, our lives, and world in honest ways.
+You will find live music that actively engages God, our lives, and the world in honest ways.
 We value storytelling, prayers, and the occasional moment of silence.
 We have a time of teaching that seeks to be faithful to the good message of Jesus, with personal relevance and cultural sensibility.
-For those who desire it, we practice weekly communion, I.E. the simple bread + juice meal which emodies our peace with God and others.
+For those who desire it, we practice weekly communion, I.E. the simple bread + juice meal which embodies our peace with God and others.

 Most people come with casual clothing and attitudes.

 We are constantly nurturing a "Bridge Culture".
 We believe that God's uncommon love should produce a diverse and multicultural community.
-We both value, and are sensitive to, differences in perspectives, political views, gender understandings, and racial experiences.
-We believe that these differences can thrive in the church because of God's truth for us in Christ, not despite it.
+We both value, and are sensitive to, differences in perspectives, political views, and experiences.
+We believe that these differences can thrive in the church because of God's love for us in Christ, not despite it.

-Practically speaking, we are casual, non-dogmatic, friendly, sincere, wonder-seekers, and transparent about God's love for us all.
+Practically speaking, we are casual, non-dogmatic, friendly, sincere, wonder-seekers, and transparent.